 9. The Wind Slaps (The Hand of the Wind Slapped my Face)

 Sometimes the wind can feel like a hand slapping your face.
-Of course, the wind has no hand – but here again we see a type of metaphor we call “personification”.
+Of course, the wind has no hand – but here again, we see a type of metaphor we call “personification”.
 A slapping wind is one that is so “sharp” that it feels like it has slapped you.
-This feeling usually occurs when a wind starts from nowhere, or when you step out from behind a shelter and are first “hit” by the wind.
+This feeling usually occurs when the wind starts from nowhere, or when you step out from behind a shelter and are first “hit” by the wind.
 Now if you want to take this further and make it a really sturdy metaphor, we can say “the hand of the wind slapped against my face”.
 Now, we have been certain to refer to the wind as a hand – this might be a good choice if you’re feeling that an inanimate object can, literally, slap.

 10. The Wind Tickles (The Wind is a Feather)

 Here, we have a unique type of wind not yet discussed in this article.
 A tickling wind is the soft sort of wind, perhaps even a breeze.
 The breeze certainly doesn’t impede your ability to walk, is unlikely to cause damage to trees or buildings, and may even feel pleasant against your skin.
 This pleasant feeling of the wind ruffling the hairs on your arm can feel a little like a tickle.
 Now, we debated whether this could be literal and not metaphorical (can an inanimate thing tickle?
 Perhaps so.)
 So, to make it a more sturdy metaphor, we might want to say that the wind is a feather, tickling our skin.
 (You can read more about how we create meaning with feather metaphors in our article on the symbolism of feathers.)

 11. The Curtains Dance in the Wind